Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Related Work

 \textbf{Meta-learning and Bilevel Optimization: } Meta-learning, also known as learning-to-learn~\cite{schmidhuber1987evolutionary, thrun2012learning, bengio2013optimization}, refers to the automatic process of model selection and algorithm tuning.
 Ordinarily, it has been extensively studied in the context of few-shot learning~\cite{finn2017model, snell2017prototypical, sung2018learning, wang2019few, liu2020negative, zhang2020deepemd, ye2020few, wang2021bridging, laenen2021episodes, fei2021melr}.
 Our aim focuses on extending meta-learning paradigms to solve the problem of transferring the meta-knowledge learned in the ancestry model to a practical lightweight model.
 Hence, this aim differs from the previous work in meta-learning for few-shot learning or domain generalization~\cite{li2018learning, dou2019domain, zhang2021adaptive, ojha2021few}.
-Besides, Some meta-learning methods learn loss weights for the sample weights, such as discounting noisy samples~\cite{ren2018learning, shu2019meta, wang2020training, xu2021faster} and correcting class imbalance~\cite{shu2019meta, zhang2021learning}.
-In contrast, our paradigm not only learns the loss weights but also condenses the \textbf{learngene} layers in the model by manipulating weights.
-Meta-learning methods are commonly used for optimization problems with bilevel optimization~\cite{colson2007overview, sinha2017review, franceschi2018bilevel}, where an optimization problem contains another optimization problem as a constraint.
-Bilevel optimization conducts on the top of an inner level algorithm, tuning it to perform better on the target tasks.
-The meta-algorithm acts at an outer level, based on the inner level algorithm to compute a meta-objective and corresponding meta-gradient.
+Besides, some meta-learning methods learn loss weights for the sample weights, such as discounting noisy samples~\cite{ren2018learning, shu2019meta, wang2020training, xu2021faster} and correcting class imbalance~\cite{shu2019meta, zhang2021learning}.
+In contrast, our paradigm not only learns the loss weights but also extracts the learngene layers in the model by manipulating weights.
+Meta-learning methods are commonly formed as bilevel optimization problems~\cite{colson2007overview, sinha2017review, franceschi2018bilevel}, where an optimization problem contains another optimization problem as a constraint.
+Bilevel optimization is conducted on the top of an inner-level algorithm, tuning it to perform better on the target tasks.
+The meta-algorithm acts at an outer-level, based on the inner-level algorithm to compute a meta-objective and corresponding meta-gradient.
 Our work constructs a meta-objective as the regularization term to meet the bilevel optimization condition.